Why Comprehensive Financial Planning Is Important, Now More Than Ever

 As I write this article, we are watching the markets tumble as the world comes to grips with how best to slow the progression of COVID-19 and the disruption to business and daily life.
 Being in my mid-forties, it’s nice to have the life experiences such that this is not the first financial downturn I have lived through as an adult.
 We have had several discussions with young adult colleagues at our firm about experiencing previous financial downturns for the first time.
 When having those discussions, I feel a little bit like the retiree in the rocking chair on the front porch saying, “Back in my day….”.
 But from experience comes wisdom, from wisdom comes confidence, and from confidence comes a sense of peace.

 We have all heard the adage that the best time to plan for a crisis is before it happens.
 But who among us is not guilty of procrastinating working on something that would have spared us some pain, if we had only set aside some time to put things in order?
-All clients at Smith & Howard Wealth Management are offered comprehensive financial planning along with their investment management so that we can provide guidance to our clients when it comes to the big picture.
+All clients at Smith and Howard Wealth Management are offered comprehensive financial planning along with their investment management so that we can provide guidance to our clients when it comes to the big picture.

 When we discuss comprehensive financial planning, we go well beyond investment planning and forecasting.
 Investment performance is a small piece of a household’s overall financial picture.
 And while it is likely at the forefront of your mind and your conversations with family and friends right now, your financial plan plays a significant role in how your returns affect your long-range goals.